-The following list will help you determine if what you are using is a hormone-type herbicide.
+The following list will help determine if the herbicide is a hormone-type herbicide.
 The trade names that appear in this list were chosen because they are commonly found in the marketplace.
-Similar products are sold under different trade names, so please check the ingredient list to verify whether the product you are using is a hormone-type herbicide.
+Similar products are sold under different trade names, so check the ingredient list to verify whether the product is a hormone-type herbicide.

 |Common Name ||Trade Names ||Common Use Sites |